Arthritis: Causes

+Gout is a form of arthritis caused by excessive uric acid production, resulting in urate crystals depositing in joints, particularly in extremities, such as toes.
+Urate levels in the blood may increase from consuming purine-rich foods or from body factors affecting urate clearance from the blood, a topic remaining under study.

+Arthritis types may also include ankylosing spondylitis, juvenile idiopathic arthritis, psoriatic arthritis, and reactive arthritis, among others.

 Risk factors

 There are common risk factors that increase a person's chance of developing arthritis later in adulthood.
 Some of these are modifiable while others are not.

+Some common risk factors that can increase the chances of developing osteoarthritis include obesity, prior injury to the joint, type of joint, and muscle strength.

+The risk factors with the strongest association for developing inflammatory arthritis (such as rheumatoid arthritis and lupus arthritis) are the female sex, a family history, age, obesity, joint damage from a previous injury, and exposure to tobacco smoke.

 Smoking has been linked to an increased susceptibility of developing arthritis, particularly rheumatoid arthritis.

 Diagnosis

-Diagnosis is made by clinical examination from an appropriate health professional, and may be supported by other tests such as radiology and blood tests, depending on the type of suspected arthritis.
-All arthritides potentially feature pain.
-Pain patterns may differ depending on the arthritides and the location.
+Diagnosis is made by clinical examination from an appropriate health professional, and may be supported by tests such as radiologic imaging and blood tests, depending on the type of suspected arthritis.
+Pain patterns may vary depending on the type of arthritis and the location.
 Rheumatoid arthritis is generally worse in the morning and associated with stiffness lasting over 30 minutes.
-However, in the early stages, patients may have no symptoms after a warm shower.
-Osteoarthritis, on the other hand, tends to be associated with morning stiffness which eases relatively quickly with movement and exercise.
-In the aged and children, pain might not be the main presenting feature; the aged patient simply moves less, the infantile patient refuses to use the affected limb.
+On the other hand, with osteoarthritis, the pain tends to initially be related to activity and then becomes more constant over time.